Yale-BIM/f21-assignments/assignment-3/README.md

     - display the result visually by rendering the detection boxes (after non maximum suppression) on the input image.
-    - get the path to your model's weights/parameters using the [rospy.get_param()](http://wiki.ros.org/rospy/Overview/Parameter%20Server) function, sot that the path to the files is not hardcoded and can be changed upon node execution.
+    - get the path to your model's weights/parameters using the [rospy.get_param()](http://wiki.ros.org/rospy/Overview/Parameter%20Server) function, so that the path to the files is not hardcoded and can be changed upon node execution.

     **NOTE:** You will need ROS with Ubuntu 16.04 (or 18.04) to test your node.
 You can use a rosbag, like the one used for tracking in assignment-2, to test your face classifier as it already